CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 CentOS is the community version of Red Hat Enterprise Linux (RHEL).
 CentOS-7 is the distribution that the Pouta admins are the most accustomed to.
 This is the second-newest major release of CentOS.
-We are still waiting for the CentOS-8 cloud images to be released before we start providing CentOS-8 as well.

 ### CentOS-7-Cuda
 This is the same as CentOS-7 but comes with preinstalled NVIDIA drivers.